techidaily/site-windows11/source/_posts/navigating-windows-11-for-sticky-note-usage.md

 To open Sticky Notes using the Windows Search tool, do the following:

 1. Press**Win + Q** on your keyboard to open the search tool.
-See[how to open Windows Search](https://www.makeuseof.com/windows-search-use-guide/) for more methods.
+See [how to open Windows Search](https://www.makeuseof.com/windows-search-use-guide/) for more methods.
 ![Open Sticky Notes Using Windows Search](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Open-Sticky-Notes-Using-Windows-Search.jpg)
 2. Then type "Sticky Notes" into the search bar.
 3. The Sticky Notes app should appear as a search result.
 Click on it to open the app.